On this page:

-- Books: WSU faculty, staff, and students are notified by e-mail.
+- Books: Wright State faculty, staff, and students are notified by email.
 Materials are held for pickup at the Circulation Desk for 9 days after notification or until the material is scheduled to be returned to the owning library.

 - Photocopies: Most copies are delivered electronically.
-If a printed copy is received, WSU students are notified by e-mail.
+If a printed copy is received, Wright State students are notified by email.
 Materials are held for pickup at the Circulation Desk for 9 days after notification.
-Photocopies for WSU faculty and staff are delivered to campus offices if specified on the ILLiad registration form.
+Photocopies for Wright State faculty and staff are delivered to campus offices if specified on the Interlibrary Loan registration form.

-Books and other circulating materials are checked out using your Wright1 card.
+Books and other circulating materials are checked out using your Wright1 Card.
 Your borrowing privileges in Interlibrary Loan and Circulation are blocked when you have any overdue material.
-Fines for Interlibrary Loan materials are $.50/day.
+Fines for Interlibrary Loan materials are $0.50/day.
 Fines begin on the first day overdue.
 Interlibrary Loan overdue fines and lost book fees are billed through the Circulation Department.